Amnair0236/Music_Genre_Classification/app/README.md

-This file containes the UI part of Music Genre Classification.
+This file contains the UI part of Music Genre Classification.